 An accomplished footballer at Morwell, Michael was attending an RAAF training school at Victor Harbor when he joined Norwood's push for its first flag since 1929.
 Norwood had lost to Sturt at home earlier in the season but turned the tables at Unley and then won its remaining eight minor round games - with Michael a forward flanker in three of them.

-There was a hiccup when Michael was found to have "been in possession of intoxicating liquor" on the Adelaide to Victor Harbor train on Saturday 23 August and was confined to barracks for 14 days.
+There was a hiccup when Michael left the field with an injured instep in the third quarter of the match against Glenelg on 23 September.
+Later that day he was found to have "been in possession of intoxicating liquor" on the Adelaide to Victor Harbor train and was confined to barracks for 14 days.
 His last match for Norwood, the second semi-final against Sturt, was a debacle.
 He did kick a goal but Norwood was thrashed by 71 points.
 Injured in the match was another RAAF trainee, Gordon Sawley, who would perish in an air force accident in Scotland a year later.
 Norwood recast its side and Michael was absent when young Jack Oatey's master class in the mud steered Norwood to victory in the preliminary final against West Adelaide.
 Captain Kevin Hardiman then led a revitalised Norwood to a 14.16 to 10.11 triumph over Sturt in the grand final.

 Born on 31 March 1916 at Leongatha, Victoria, Michael was the youngest of five siblings of Jeremiah and Bridget (O'Leary) Bridgman.
 Before enlisting in the RAAF on 17 September 1940, he worked as an assistant linesman and a grocer's assistant.